ibm-apiconnect/docker-swarm-lab/ex3/README.md

 Let's test adding an object to the database.

 Navigate to the operation `POST /<Model>` to create a database entry.
-Scroll down to the "Call Operation" button, enter some data into the Parameters section (or use the `Generate` button), and hit `Call Operation`.
+Scroll down to the "Call Operation" button.
+Right above that button, there is a field to enter parameters.
+Hit `Generate` then customize the automatically generated data.
+Then hit the `Call Operation` button to POST your object to the Mongo database.

 You should see a `200 OK` response, as well as a response body indicating that the database update has succeeded.

-You can call `GET /<Model>` again to retrieve the stored objects.
+To test that the objects really are in the database, you can call `GET /<Model>` again to retrieve the stored objects.

 ## Next steps
 Now that you've created an API microservice, you'll need to dockerize it before you deploy it to the swarm.
 In the next step, you'll [create a Docker image from the application you just created](../ex4/README.md).